infrahq/infra/docs/reference/cli-reference.md

 $ infra grants add devGroup -group ...
 $ infra grants add devGroup -g ...

-Use [--provider] if more than one identity providers are connected.
-$ infra grants add johndoe@acme.com --provider oktaDev ...

 For full documentation on grants, see  https://github.com/infrahq/infra/blob/main/docs/using-infra/grants.md